What is an Annuity?

 Tax-Deferred Growth

-Like other annuities, indexed annuities offer tax-deferred growth, meaning you do not pay taxes on the earnings until you make withdrawals.
+Like other annuities, indexed annuities offer tax-deferred growth, meaning the individual does not pay taxes on the earnings until they make withdrawals.

 Consider a Fixed Annuity instead of a CD or Money Market